sergeyhartmann/mockchamp/README_en.md

 ```
 docker run \
   -p 8181:8181 \
+  -v $(pwd)/dockerfiles:/mockchamp \
   -e PROXY_HOST='example.com' \
+  -e RESPONSE_STATUS_CODE=404 \
+  -e PERSIST_MODE=true \
   sergeyhartmann/mockchamp
 ```

 `PROXY_HOST`

-If the Stub server does not match the mock rule for the request, the request will be proxied to the specified host.
+If HTTP server does not match the mock rule for the request, the request will be proxied to the specified host.
-If host is not specified, then the Stub server will return response with HTTP Status 200 OK.
+If host is not specified, then the server will return response with HTTP Status 200 OK.

 `RESPONSE_STATUS_CODE`

-If the Stub server does not match the mock rule for the request, it will return a response with the specified HTTP status.
+If HTTP server does not match the mock rule for the request, it will return a response with the specified HTTP status.

+`PERSIST_MODE`

+If persistent mode is enabled, then all rules created through the API or web interface will be saved between docker container restarts.

 ## Development